-To recognize the lines in the pictures, we scan the radius of the picture from centre shown as figure 7.
-Then categorize the white and green connected spots, we register the center of white spot groups, which next and previous lines are green, as a part of the line and keep on this process for all radiuses, so a group of spots from the field lines are recognized shown as figure 8.
-At last the spots are converted from polar to Cartesian coordinate and from pixel mode to metric mode by using mirror equations shown as figure 9.
-Then, the position is again calculated by matching the spots with actual model of field lines shown as figure 10.
+To recognize the lines in the pictures, we scan the radius of the picture from centre shown as figure 5.
+Then categorize the white and green connected spots, we register the center of white spot groups, which next and previous lines are green, as a part of the line and keep on this process for all radiuses, so a group of spots from the field lines are recognized shown as figure 6.
+At last the spots are converted from polar to Cartesian coordinate and from pixel mode to metric mode by using mirror equations shown as figure 7.
+Then, the position is again calculated by matching the spots with actual model of field lines shown as figure 8.

-To recognize ball, first, the orange colors are segmented, circular shape segment is recognizes as the ball with designed algorithm.
+To recognize ball, first, the ball colors are segmented, circular shape segment is recognizes as the ball with designed algorithm.
 But now we are able to recognize any standard FIFA ball.
 We assigned a coefficient of error parameter to each recognized circle according to how much it is like to circle, and the circle with minimum coefficient of error is chosen.
 Also, we assume each black segment in the green area as an obstacle.
 All the above processes are done at once through entire 360° scan of the omni picture.

 This year we use stereo vision system by another camera in front of the goalie to calculate the height of the kicked ball and precision enhancement of recognizing the ball far away from it.
-Also we are going to improve the ball detection algorithm when a small part of the ball appears in the images; this is implemented by circle fitting algorithms [10].
-The other feature of vision part is distinguishing the obstacles with no color detection of them this is done by learning the shape of the standard obstacles with neural network.
+Also we are going to improve the ball detection algorithm when a small part of the ball appears in the images; this is implemented by circle fitting algorithms [11].

-Fig.7.
+Fig.5.
 Scan the radiuses from centre

-Fig. 8.
+Fig.6.
 Recognizing a group of spots

-Fig. 9.
-Converting from pixel mode to metric mode Fig. 10.
+Fig.7.
+Converting from pixel mode to metric mode Fig.8.
 Localizing by matching

 Successful localization could be achieved by fusing data from various sensors to reduce the uncertainty.
 We use a gyroscope (IMU) sensor to calculate the angles of robot to accelerate matching process.
-The major part of localization is vision, but fusing shaft encoder's data and gyroscope sensor data by extended kalman filter algorithm used for precision enhancement of localization.